jeastham1993/dotnet-lambda-sql-server-proxy/README.md

     - Engine family - SQL Server
     - Proxy identifier - A name of your choice
     - Require Transport Level Security - true (required for IAM auth)
-    - Database - Select the RDS instance, it will be named *infrastructurestack-productsdb*
+    - Database - Select the RDS instance, it will be named *infrastructurestack-productsdb-**
     - Secrets manager secrets - Select the created secret, it's name will contain *infrastructurestack*
     - Create a new IAM Role
     - IAM authentication - Allowed
-    - Subnets - Select the two private subnets
+    - Subnets - Select the two subnets the RDS instance has been deployed into. *To find this information navigate to the RDS home page, go to databases and select the database that contains the name infrastructurestack-productsdb.
+In connectivity tab you will see the subnet ids*.
-    - VPC security group - Select the security group named **rds-ms-sql**
+    - VPC security group - Select the security group that contains **InfrastructureStack-productssb**
-5. Wait for the RDS proxy to deploy
+5. Wait for the RDS proxy to deploy, this may take a few minutes
-6. Copy the Proxy ARN
+6. Note down the Proxy ARN and the proxy endpoint

 ### Deploy function code